 It is said that a person’s eyes are the windows to their soul, so I reckon a business’s website is their window to the world.
-Just type in their domain name and you're immediately introduced to their business and the key people (hopefully accompanied by their smiling faces).
+Just type in their domain name and you're immediately introduced to their business and their key team members (hopefully accompanied by their smiling faces).

-After visiting hundreds of advisers’ websites over the years, more often than not, I’m surprised to see that so many are in dire need of attention.
+After visiting hundreds of advisers’ websites over the years, more often than not, we're surprised to see that so many are in dire need of attention.

 Another letdown, given that financial planning is such a personal service, is the number of sites that don't have any personal information about the people behind the business.

 And from a technical perspective, broken links that go to 404 or "dead pages" are widespread.

 Being focused on the day-to-day tasks of managing a business, attending to clients' needs and keeping up with the constant regulatory changes, not to mention the crazy economy, can make it easy to forget about your website.